Western and Central Africa is a vast region with diverse cultures, beliefs, languages, and lifestyles.

 Key regional programs in West and Central African countries include:

 The Western Africa Regional Disease Surveillance Systems Enhancement (REDISSE) project aims to strengthen health systems and intercountry collaboration to detect and respond to outbreaks of communicable diseases.
-The project has been instrumental in containing the Ebola disease in West Africa and the spread of COVID-19 in West Africa.
+The project was instrumental in containing the Ebola outbreak in West Africa and in the initial COVID-19 emergency response activities in the countries.
+The World Bank Group has approved two additional financings in December 2022.

-The Sahel Women’s Empowerment and Demographic Dividend project aims to empower women and adolescent girls and increase their access to quality education and reproductive, child and maternal health services.
-The World Bank Group approved a fourth additional financing in May 2020 to scale-up activities underway in Chad, Côte d’Ivoire, Mali and Mauritania and expand into two new countries, Cameroon and Guinea.
+The Sahel Women’s Empowerment and Demographic Dividend (SWEDD) project aims to empower women and adolescent girls and increase their access to quality education and reproductive, child and maternal health services.
+The World Bank Group approved a fourth additional financing in May 2020 to scale-up activities underway in Chad, Côte d’Ivoire, Mali, and Mauritania and expand into two new countries, Cameroon and Guinea.

 Research and Analysis